 - Not as good to drive as Nissan Qashqai

 The Mitsubishi ASX is targeting the Nissan Qashqai and aims to shake up the conventional family car market.
-The Mitsubishi is spacious, well equipped, economical and sensibly priced, which are all the right attributes to attract customers into the company's showrooms.
+The Mitsubishi is spacious, well equipped, economical and sensibly priced – all the right attributes to attract customers into the company's showrooms.
 High-riding suspension provides a comfortable ride and a good view out, but rivals are more enjoyable to drive.
 The ASX is worth a look, though, especially if you like its striking styling.